jordiqui/Wordfish/docs/cup_season_2025_analysis.md

 ### Immediate mitigations

-* **Profile network warm-up.** Instrument `evaluate.cpp` to log the time spent on `nets.big`, `nets.small` and `nets.falcon`
-  acquisition during the first five plies when the engine receives a fresh FEN.
-Reproduce the 10+0.1 settings with the same Cute Chess command line used in the event to confirm whether the three-network cascade costs >150 ms per move.
+* **Profile network warm-up.** Instrument `evaluate.cpp` to log the time spent on `nets.big` and `nets.small` acquisition during the first five plies when the engine receives a fresh FEN.
+Reproduce the 10+0.1 settings with the same Cute Chess command line used in the event to confirm whether the dual-network cascade costs >150 ms per move.
-* **Bullet-oriented option preset.** Ship a helper shell script (e.g. `scripts/presets/bullet-10_0.1.sh`) that disables Falcon and Experience features, sets `Minimum Thinking Time` to 10 ms, and caps `Move Overhead` aggressively.
+* **Bullet-oriented option preset.** Ship a helper shell script (e.g. `scripts/presets/bullet-10_0.1.sh`) that disables Experience features, sets `Minimum Thinking Time` to 10 ms, and caps `Move Overhead` aggressively.
 This gives operators a reproducible configuration instead of manual tinkering.
 * **Tighten king-safety features for low depth.** Introduce a depth-aware scaling factor so that pawn storms around our own king are discouraged when search depth < 14.
 The PGNs show repeated cases where depth-9 or depth-10 searches endorsed unsound pawn